nitin27may/StretchTracker/docs/developers.md

 # Developer Guide

-This section provides technical information for developers interested in understanding or contributing to the Stretch Reminder App.
+This section provides technical information for developers interested in understanding or contributing to the Stretch Tracker App.

 ## Project Structure